firelightrpg/PilotWave/README.md

 ## Vehicle Combat

-Vehicle combat uses 15 meter squares.
+Vehicle combat uses 15 meter hexes.

 <!-- TOC --><a name="spaceship-combat"></a>

 ## Spaceship Combat

 Spaceship combat uses different ranges, depending on what we're trying to represent.
-For travel,

-1.5km squares for Close and Visual range with one minute rounds.
-Far range uses 15 km squares with 10 minute rounds.
-Extreme range uses 15,000 km squares and rounds are arbitrary.
+Close and Visual range use 15km hexes with one minute exchanges.
+Far range uses 15,000 km hexes with 10 minute exchanges.
+Extreme range uses 15,000,000 km hexes and exchanges are arbitrary.
+System range, not typically used for combat, uses the same size hexes, but they are expressed in AU, such that one hex is approximately 0.10 AU.

-At far range, missiles travel 3 squares per round.
-CPR/EPR also travel at one square per round, but are generally not viable as the target can simply move.
+CPR/EPR is only effective at Close range (adjacent at Visual range), as it takes about eight exchanges to travel one hex.
+At far range, CPR/EPR takes about 7.5 hours to travel one hex.
 If the target was stationary or drifting, CPR/EPR would eventually hit.

+Missiles are effective at Close, Visual and Far range, hitting on the same exchange as when fired, as they travel at a constant acceleration of up to 340G, more than 30 hexes at Far range.
+At Close range, they are hazardous.

+At extreme range, missiles travel about one hex every thirty minutes, although that continues to accelerate.

 In an exchange, turn order is determined the same as in personal combat, with modifiers from maneuver drive and tactics considered.
 Each side has a turn in each phase, with multiples all acting together.
 Groups of the same ship type may be